wmgeolab/geolabWeb/_posts/news/externalLinks/externalReports/2021-06-15-BRI-LatinAmerica-Hydropower-Ecuador.md

 categories: Security

 #Tags.
 Spaces delimit new tags.
 To see all current tags, type "/tags/" on the live website URL.
-tags: geopolitics geo-int satellite-imagery policy-report
+tags: geopolitics geo-int satellite-imagery policy-report geoint

 #Type of Article (news, journal, or report)
 artType: report